Home » Africa » Equatorial Guinea Google Maps & Wiki

 The right to vote in Equatorial Guinea can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Equatorial Guinea.
 Dual citizenship recognized: no. Residency requirement for naturalization: 10 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Equatorial Guinea, these are the most likely dangers you might face: violent windstorms; flash floodsvolcanism: Santa Isabel (elev.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Equatorial Guinea, these are the most likely dangers you might face: violent windstorms; flash floodsvolcanism: Santa Isabel (elev.
 3,007 m), which last erupted in 1923, is the country’s only historically active volcano; Santa Isabel, along with two dormant volcanoes, form Bioko Island in the Gulf of Guinea.
 What do you think?
-Are you prepared enough to visit Malabo and / or Equatorial Guinea?
+Are you prepared enough to visit Malabo and/or Equatorial Guinea?

 Top of page